Analysis | Trump also refuses to admit he lost the fight against the coronavirus

 “The federal government has 22,000 beds immediately available for states and jurisdictions that need additional capacity,” Trump said Friday.
 “But we think that it’s going to start going down possibly very quickly.
 We’ll see what happens.
 But with the vaccine, you’ll see numbers going down within a matter of months.
 And it’ll go down very rapidly.”

 There’s no indication that the need for hospital capacity is going to go down quickly.
-It’s also not clear where that capacity is or how states can access it.
+It’s also not clear where that federal capacity is or how states can access it.
 It may be the case that the vaccine will drive down new infections and hospitalizations, but even limited distribution of the vaccine is weeks away.
-For most Americans, it’s months away, with cases surging now.
+For most Americans, it’s months away, and cases are surging now.

 On Thursday, we published this interactive, showing the evolution of the pandemic over the course of the year.
 You can see each of the three surges in new cases as it swells and — for the first two — recedes.
 You can also see how grim the situation is at the moment.